-Amy Robach, ABC News Anchor, Says She Had ‘Unbelievable’ Info About Jeffrey Epstein For Years In Leaked Clip
+ABC News Anchor Amy Robach Says She Had ‘Unbelievable’ Info About Jeffrey Epstein ‘For 3 Years’ In Leaked Clip

 Robach called her 2015 interview “unbelievable,” said they had “everything,” and even suggested ABC News had information to implicate former President Bill Clinton in the scandal.

-In a statement Tuesday afternoon, ABC News claimed that not all of Robachs reporting in 2015 were fit per the news organizations editorial standards.
+In a statement Tuesday afternoon, ABC News claimed that not all of Robach’s reporting in 2015 were fit per the news organization’s editorial standards.

 “At the time, not all of our reporting met our standards to air, but we have never stopped investigating the story,” the statement said.
-“Ever since we’ve had a team on this investigation and substantial resources dedicated to it.
+“Ever since, we’ve had a team on this investigation and substantial resources dedicated to it.
 That work has led to a two-hour documentary and six-part podcast that will air in the new year.”

 Robach also released a statement about the leaked clip on Tuesday to Project Veritas.